 As the first of its kind after the 2007-08 election violence in Kenya, this closely-watched case has the potential to spur policy reforms that would improve the prevention of and medical-legal response to sexual violence, including better care for survivors and forensic documentation to support justice and reparations.

+A judgment in the case is expected to be delivered by the High Court in Nairobi on December 10, 2020.
 PHR and partners call on the Kenyan government to immediately and fully address the ongoing litigation and its obligations to survivors of sexual and gender-based violence (SGBV) and their families.

 Questions and Answers